LorenzoStucchi/SEN-ET_automatization/README.md

 # Automatization of the SEN-et SNAP plugin for multi-temporal analysis
 ## Description

-The [SEN-ET project](https://www.esa-sen4et.org/) project has been founded for ESA with the main object to " develop an optimal methodology for estimating evapotranspiration at fine (tens of meters) spatial scale, based on synergistic use of Sentinel 2 and Sentinel 3 satellites’ observations" as reported by the website of the project.
+The [SEN-ET project](https://www.esa-sen4et.org/) has been founded for ESA with the main object to "develop an optimal methodology for estimating evapotranspiration at fine (tens of meters) spatial scale, based on synergistic use of Sentinel 2 and Sentinel 3 satellites’ observations" as reported by the website of the project.

 The plugin is mainly thought for use inside SNAP, so a manual operation where the user has to make the different operations manually.
 However, also the python script for the operation have been released.
 The scope of this repository is to create the possibility to automatize the process, allowing the computation of multiple days without the manual input of the operator.
 So, it is possible to compute monthly means on an area of interest.

-The original schema for the plugin is rappresented in the image below:
+The original schema for the plugin is represented in the image below:

 ![OLD SEN-ET plugin](assets/old.png)